 The same regulations cover all workplaces, including offices, factories, airports, ships, laboratories, and more.
 It ensures that the environment remains safe for employees and visitors alike.

-The key role of a first aid officer is to help a sick or injured individual until full medical treatment is available.
-Performing simple lifesaving skills can bring incredible positive impact – from providing reassurance to actually saving lives.
+The key role of a first aid officer is to help a sick or injured individual until medical assistance is available.
+Under the right circumstances simple first aid skills can have a huge and potentially life-saving impact – from providing simple reassurance to physically prolonging someone’s life with CPR.

-First aid also encompasses a wide range of help, from simply applying bandages to wounds to performing CPR.
+First aid also encompasses a many different kinds of assistance, from simply applying bandages to wounds to reviving someone with an AED unit.

 First-Aid Officer Training